 The WorkCover Division consults regularly with the WorkCover Users Group, which represents the profession and stakeholders.
 The aim is to enhance access to justice.
 The division has reviewed practice and procedure and continued the development of regional circuits for 2022.
-The review developed a response to COVID-19 reflected in the move to online hearings and the streamlining inspection of medical records.
+The review developed a response to COVID-19 reflected in the move to online hearings and the streamlining of processes.
+The division has helped develop a unified Civil Practice Direction involving dependence compensation approvals and the subpoenaing and inspection of medical records.